clMathLibraries/clRNG/README.md

     `package` directory under the build directory).

-7. Point the environment variable `CLRNG_ROOT` to the installation directory, i.e., the directory that contains the `include` and `cl` subdirectories.
+7. Point the environment variable `CLRNG_ROOT` to the installation directory, i.e., the directory under which `include/clRNG` can be found.

 8. In order to execute the example programs (under the `bin` subdirectory of the installation directory) or to link clRNG into other software, the